Our Research interests

 In cancer cells, filopodia contribute to single cell migration and invasion, and filopodia-like structures have been implicated in cancer cell survival at metastatic sites.

-Video: Cancer cell labelled with lifeact-mTurquoise to observe actin-based protrusions.
+Picture: Cancer cell labeled for F-actin.
 Credit : Guillaume Jacquemet

 Image: Time projection illustrating the dynamics of focal adhesions in human endothelial cells.
 Credit : Martina Lerche and Guillaume Jacquemet